Jaytellis/Project1/README.md

 - Filebeat: a shipper for forwarding and centralizing log data.
 Filebeat also monitors log files or locations specified, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - Metricbeat: collects metrics from the operating system and from services running on the server.
 Metricbeat then takes the metrics and statistics and ships them to the output that you specify.

+**Using the Playbook**

+In order to use the playbook, you will need to have an Ansible control node already configured.
+Assuming you have such a control node provisioned:

+SSH into the control node and follow the steps below:

+- Copy the filebeat-playbook.yml file to the /etc/ansible/files directory.
+- Update the configuration file to include the private IP “10.1.0.4” of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file
+- Run the playbook, and navigate to http://[0.0.0.0]:5601/app/kibana to check that the installation worked as expected.
+- Create a new playbook in the /etc/ansible/roles directory.
+This playbook should install, deploy the updated configuration file, enable and configure the system module, run the filebeat setup, and start the filebeat service.